MicrosoftDocs/entra-docs/docs/identity/saas-apps/kno2fy-tutorial.md

     `Reply URL (Assertion Consumer Service URL)`

     c.
 In the **Sign on URL** textbox:

+   > [!Note]
-   **Note** This value will appear once the Kno2fy Identity Provider has been saved.
+   > This value will appear once the Kno2fy Identity Provider has been saved.
-   For now leave it blank.
+   > For now leave it blank.

 1. Save the **Basic SAML Configuration** section.

 1. Scroll down and copy the **App Federation Metadata URL** generated.
 1. Continue setup in the [Configure Kno2fy SSO](#configure-kno2fy-sso) section

 ## Configure Kno2fy SSO

 1. Paste the **App Federation Metadata URL** from Microsoft Entra ID SSO setup into the **App Federation Metadata URL** field inside Kno2fy.
-2. In the **Authentication Settings**, login without SSO will be off by default.
+1. In the **Authentication Settings**, login without SSO will be off by default.

-> To allow time to conduct a login test, the **Allow non-admins to bypass SSO and login with a Kno2 username and password** setting can be enabled temporarily.
+   To allow time to conduct a login test, the **Allow non-admins to bypass SSO and login with a Kno2 username and password** setting can be enabled temporarily.
 It is recommended this setting remain off once SSO is fully enabled and setup.

-3. Click the **Save** button to complete the setup.
+1. Click the **Save** button to complete the setup.

 Once complete, an **SSO Integration Activated** banner will appear at the top of the screen.
 Copy the URL and paste the URL into the **Sign on URL** section of the **Basic SAML Configuration** [Configure Microsoft Entra SSO](#configure-microsoft-entra-sso)